Clarity is a fragrance that emanates from structure.

 I wrote this book from inside the principal-side roles I've occupied for twenty years, including as a Chief Investment Officer, a front-row seat in the operations that turn deal flow and capital into returns, sometimes exceptional and sometimes ordinary.

-The shape of that experience matters more than any one title.
-Over two decades I have transacted on more than $2.5 billion of acquisitions, dispositions, recapitalizations, restructurings, and workouts, across office, multifamily, student housing, retail, and other property types.
+The sum of that experience matters more than any one title.
+Over two decades I have transacted on the principal side of approximately $3 billion of acquisitions, dispositions, recapitalizations, restructurings, and workouts, as a deal-team member early on and later through the Chief Investment Officer seat, across office, multifamily, student housing, retail, and other property types.
 I have raised institutional equity and arranged the debt beside it, launched funds and built the platforms that run them, sourced value-add and distressed deals, sat on the lender's side of the table, and carried a special situation through two years of litigation.
-I write this not to recite a résumé but to be plain about the vantage point: I am not a technologist or a management consultant looking in.
-I have sat in the seat you are sitting in, and most of what follows I learned by getting some version of it wrong before I got it right.
+I lay this out to be plain about the vantage point.
+Technologists and management consultants write about firms like yours from the outside; I have sat in the seat you are sitting in, and most of what follows I learned by getting some version of it wrong before I got it right.

 My career started at a publicly traded REIT, where I learned what institutional-grade infrastructure looks like.
 The historical diligence archives, the models, the accessible board (IC) memos for deals done in the last ten years.
 The fine-tuned market-by-market rules of thumb and tested decision frameworks.
 The analytical precedents.
 They lived in a corpus any analyst could pull against the next deal.
-At the REIT, pattern recognition was a system rather than a memory.
+At the REIT, pattern recognition was a system.

 One great boss in particular, Ernie Wittich, taught me what sound judgment looks like and what it takes to produce.
 Ernie would ask me to print the Argus and Excel outputs, and we'd sit for an hour or more going line by line: every tenant entry, every lease escalation and expiration, every CAM pool and recovery calculation, every key-tenant ROFO/ROFR and expansion scenario.
 Then he'd take a yellow legal pad and an HP 12C and rebuild the P&L by hand to verify my modeled output as we went.
 Every so often he found something off, whether in the details of an inconsistent formula or a mispriced risk that could cost us the promised returns.
 Once, a portfolio cap-rate weighted-averaging error led me to overprice a $6 billion residential portfolio acquisition by $300 million in our underwriting.
 His consistent and diligent rigor separated good judgment from bad.